constantin-b/vimeotheque/readme.txt

 12. Vimeotheque create status report

 == Changelog ==
+= 2.3.5.2 =
+- Solved WordPress notices that translations were loaded too early;
+- Solved bugs related to text used in translations not being displayed or missing translation domain;
+- Compatibility with WordPress 6.9.

 = 2.3.5.1 =
 - Load plugin add-ons information only when needed;
 - Changed timeout for the add-ons information to 3s;